sebelga/gstore-node-docs/save.md

     <entity>,
     /* {Transaction} -- optional.
 The transaction currently in progress */
     <transaction>,
+    /* {object} -- optional.
+An optional object of options */
+    <options>,
     /* {function} -- optional.
 The callback, if not passed a Promise is returned */
     <callback>
 )
 ```

 **Note**: The entities can be of **any** kind.
 You can concat several arrays of queries from different Models and then save them all at once with this method.

+### options

+The options object has 2 properties:

+- `validate` (default false)
+- `method` (default "upsert"}

+By default, validation is turned off as adds some overhead for large batch.
+If you need validation, just turn set `validate` to true.

+The `method` option is the Datastore save() method.
+Valid values are: "insert", "update" or "upsert".

 Example: